Brexit Timeline: Key Dates As The UK Prepares To Leave The EU

 MPs were expected to vote on Theresa May's withdrawal agreement on Tuesday 11th December, however in a statement to the House of Commons the Prime Minister announced she is delaying it.

 No new date for the vote has been set, but the latest it could be is March 28th 2019 - the day before the Brexit deadline.

 29th March 2019: Brexit Day

-At 11pm, the UK will no longer be a member of the European Union.
+At 11pm, the UK is scheduled to end its membership of the European Union.
 However the transitional period will remain in place until the end of 2020.

 31st December 2020: End Of Transition Period

 The end of 2020 will mark the end of the transition period, but the draft Withdrawal Agreement sets the possibility of extending this for an undecided amount of time.